 #3.
 Make your voice clear, positive, and understanding.

-It may be difficult to express yourself, but try to compose your text with confidence.
-You don’t have to apologize for your sexual or gender identity, or for waiting so long to come out.
+It may be difficult to express yourself, but try to compose your text confidently.
+You don’t have to apologize for your sexual or gender identity or for waiting so long to come out.

 #4.
 Choose a suitable time to send the text.

-Sending such critical communication in the middle of a school or workday may not be the greatest time.
+Sending such critical communications during a school or workday may not be ideal.
 It would be better to send it in the evening or on the weekend when people have more free time, so they can read and respond to what you wrote.

 #5.
 Allow your friends and family time to process your news.

-Hopefully, they’ll answer swiftly and pleasantly, and encouragingly.
+Hopefully, they’ll answer swiftly, pleasantly, and encouragingly.
 Remember that their astonishment does not necessarily imply disapproval!
-It took you a long time to understand yourself, and it may take you some time to comprehend others.
+It takes a long time to understand yourself, and it may take time to comprehend others.

 #6.
 Be prepared to meet them in person for the first time following the text.

 It may feel weird the first time you come out in person after sending your coming-out text.
 If it feels right, hug them or find another way to break the ice.
-You can refer to the text if you like, or you can change the subject entirely.
+You can refer to the text or change the subject entirely.

 Related Article: MY BOYFRIEND CHEATED ON ME: Reasons & 15+ Insightful Tips